 Learn More: Document Artifact

 The Business Process diagram can be used to define and communicate the governance process to members of the Architecture team to ensure they all understand the sequence of activities that make up the process.
 Roles can be indicated by the use of Pools and Lanes, and Data Objects and Data Stores can be used to represent inputs and outputs of the process, including when the Governance Register is updated.

 Then Calendar is a useful tool for recording important events in the governance lifecycle such as meetings, reviews and milestones.
 The Calendar is visible to all members of the Architecture team and if the solution architectures are located in the same repository it will also be visible to the solution teams.
 Event types and categories can be defined and recurring events can be set up for events such as the Architecture Steering Committee meetings.

 Model Mail is a mail system that exists entirely inside the model and is available to all users.
 It can be used to send and receive mail messages to any users or groups of users in the team and has the added advantage of being able to attach links to model content including diagrams, elements, operations attributes, matrices, images and more.

 Learn More: Model Mail

 A critical part of the governance of the Architectural repository is the review process.
-The Team Review facility is a powerful in-model tool for managing all aspects of architectural reviews.
-The reviews can be held at any stage including at the time the program is setup or during the creation and maintenance of architectures and other ancillary content such as principles, standards and references.
-It is quite common for organizations to store these reviews separately to the repository but the compelling thing about using the powerful Team Reviews facility is that the reviews are housed inside the repository and there is the ability to relate parts of the repository such as diagrams elements and more as hyperlinks to the review.
+The Team Library facility is a powerful in-model tool for managing all aspects of architectural reviews.
+The reviews can be held at any stage, including at the time the program is set up or during the creation and maintenance of architectures and other ancillary content, such as principles, standards and references.
+It is quite common for organizations to store these reviews separately to the repository, but the compelling thing about using the powerful Team Library facility is that the reviews are housed inside the repository and there is the ability to relate parts of the repository - such as diagram elements - as hyperlinks to the review.